kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

 * For every GR with a verified successor, instances are **not deleted** — regardless of `deletionPolicy` — and the GR lock is handed to the successor binding atomically in the same `resource-bindings` annotation update that releases it, so no third binding can race in between.
+(Equivalently, viewed from the successor's side: when the apibinding reconciler evaluates a naming conflict and the conflicting lock holder is a deleting binding whose bound resource it can verifiably adopt, it takes the lock over instead of reporting `NamingConflicts`.)
-* For every GR without a successor, `deletionPolicy` decides: `Delete` deletes (today's behavior), `Orphan` orphans with the warning event.
+* For every GR without a successor, `deletionPolicy` decides: `Delete` deletes (today's behavior), `WaitForSuccessor` holds the finalizer and requeues until one appears.
 * The successor binding surfaces adoption in status: a new condition `ResourcesAdopted` and an event naming the predecessor binding and per-GR instance counts.
 If a would-be successor exists but fails verification (different identity or